scottlepp/odyssey-generate/README.md

 http://bl.ocks.org/scottlepp/raw/909f190d01be2566115c/

 #### Note
-Navigation on the map (clicking points) is also linked to the slides providing an additional way to nagivate the tour.
+Interaction with the map (clicking points) is also linked to the slides providing an additional way to nagivate the tour.